awsdocs/aws-systems-manager-user-guide/doc_source/create-baseline-console-linux.md

 **Note**
 For information about accepted formats for lists of approved patches and rejected patches, see [About package name formats for approved and rejected patch lists](patch-manager-approved-rejected-package-name-formats.md)\.
    + For **Rejected patches action**, select the action for Patch Manager to take on patches included in the **Rejected patches** list\.
-     + **Allow as dependency**: A package in the **Rejected patches** list is installed only if it is a dependency of another package\.
+     + **Allow as dependency**: A package in the **Rejected patches** list is installed only if it's a dependency of another package\.
 It's considered compliant with the patch baseline and its status is reported as *InstalledOther*\.
 This is the default action if no option is specified\.
      + **Block**: Packages in the **Rejected patches** list, and packages that include them as dependencies, aren't installed under any circumstances\.
 If a package was installed before it was added to the **Rejected patches** list, it's considered noncompliant with the patch baseline and its status is reported as *InstalledRejected*\.

 1. \(Optional\) If you want to specify alternative patch repositories for different versions of an operating system, such as *AmazonLinux2016\.03* and *AmazonLinux2017\.09*, do the following for each product in the **Patch sources** section: